 Start with boiling the potatoes.
 My favorite way to boil potatoes is using an instant pot.
 You can boil using any method – just in a pot or in a stovetop pressure cooker.

 Once, the potatoes are boiled and tender (check with a fork).
 Let them cool down, then peel and mash them.
 You can use a potato masher or mash with your hands.

 Heat oil in a pan on medium heat.
 Add cumin and fennel seeds.
-Once the seeds start to sizzle, add ginger, green chili and hing.
-Then add the boiled & mashed potatoes, green peas and spices.
+Once the seeds start to sizzle, add ginger, green chili, and hing (skip for gluten-free).
+Then add the boiled & mashed potatoes, green peas, and spices.

-Oh...and you can also use a paneer filling for these poppers.
-Here in these paneer puff pastry post, you can find the recipe for the paneer filling.
+Oh…and you can also use a paneer filling for these poppers.
+Here in these paneer puff pastry posts, you can find the recipe for the paneer filling.